eVocaTiv/JustDev/README.md

-# Making the README File Boizz
+# Welcome to the JustDev Repository.